Skip to main content

 The Bright Line of Medical Care

-The distinction between an informational resource and a regulated is drawn with precision.
+The distinction between an informational resource and a regulated health plan is drawn with precision.
 A wellness program becomes an ERISA-governed entity the moment it offers services that involve individualized health assessment or intervention.
 Think of this as the point where the program stops broadcasting general advice and starts engaging with your specific biological state.
 This engagement is a profound shift in the relationship between you, your employer, and your health data.

 Activities that signal this transition are clear and specific.
 They include: